FolderGuy/Elanus82/README.md

--  I do stuff in python
+- I do stuff in Python and HTML/CSS/JavaScript
--  also know some SQL and html/css/js
 -  Discord @aekhlys mostly always free when on